 One of a pair of organs located at the back of the abdominal cavity.
 Kidneys make urine through blood filtration.

 A hard mass composed of substances from the urine that form in the kidneys.

-A procedure done to break up stones in the urinary tract using ultrasonic shock waves, so that the fragments can be easily passed from the body.
+A procedure done to break up stones in the urinary tract using ultrasonic shock waves so that the fragments can be easily passed from the body.

 The spreading of a cancerous tumor to another part of the body.

-Having both stress and urge incontinence.
+The term for when the bladder has both stress and urge incontinence.

 The surgical removal of one or both of the testicles.

-Inflammation of a testicle.
+The inflammation of a testicle.

 A condition characterized by involuntary bladder muscle contractions during the bladder filling phase which the patient cannot suppress.